linuxmint/cinnamon-spices-desklets/cryptocoins@pbojan/README.md

 1. Click the right mouse button while hovering on the Desklet
 2. Select `Configure` from the menu
-3. The settings menu should appear and you can select the following:
+3. The settings menu should appear and you can change the following:
+    - Your CoinMarketCap API key (you can get free at https://pro.coinmarketcap.com)
     - What kind of coin to be displayed on the ticker
     - In what currency the price should be displayed
     - The refresh interval when to get new data

-*NOTE: The API refreshes every 5 minutes and currently that is the lowest configuration option!*
+*NOTE: The ticker refreshes by default every 30 minutes.
+Every refresh uses one credit per coin ticker, plan you montlhy credits limit accordingly!*

 ## Bugs/Feedback

-If you find any bugs or stability issues please create an issue [here](https://github.com/pbojan/cryptocoins/issues) or send an email to [p.bojan@live.com](mailto:p.bojan@live.com).
+If you find any bugs or stability issues please create an issue [here](https://github.com/pbojan/cryptocoins-desklet-cinnamon/issues) or send an email to [p.bojan@live.com](mailto:p.bojan@live.com).

 If you have ideas for new features or improvements please send an email to [p.bojan@live.com](mailto:p.bojan@live.com).

 ## Contribute/Donate

-If you want to support the work and maintenance of this Desklet, please consider donating.
+If you want to support the work and maintenance of this crypto Ticker, please consider donating.
 Every donation is highly appreciated!

 ```
 BTC: bc1q82zg96fgeenr5ag254lnqt4nn77lzjf5nx9m00